 That’s why finding a web host that provides excellent products and customer support with a decent affiliate commission is a crucial part of the blogging business.

 And, SiteGround does not disappoint you on this front too.
 When a visitor signs up through your affiliate link and purchases any of the SiteGround’s web hosting plan as a new customer, you receive affiliate fees for that sale.

-As SiteGround offers 30-days money back guarantee, your affiliate commission is on hold for 30-90 days depending on the hosting duration.
+As SiteGround offers a 30-days money-back guarantee, your affiliate commission is on hold for 30-90 days depending on the hosting duration.

 However, most of the people buy hosting for at least one year, you may receive your affiliate commission within 30-40 days after the purchase date.

-To avoid the abuse of the affiliate program, SiteGround team manually review every sale and pays their affiliates on time.
+To avoid the abuse of the affiliate program, the SiteGround team manually reviews every sale and pays its affiliates on time.